ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 **“I don’t have it in me today.”**

-And if

- if you are open to be fragile with them
+And if you are open to being fragile with them

-And they can be with you
+and they can be with you

 without trying to fix you…